cmoussa1/cs242-project/README.md

 scrapy startproject my_project_name
 ```

-There will be a number of folders and files created.
+There will be a number of folders and files created!!

 * `scrapy.cfg`: the project configuration file.
 * `projectname/`: this directory contains your project’s Python modules.